Wrongs Darker Than Death or Night: Interpretation

 Academics have commented on the episode's psychological meanings.
 "Wrongs Darker than Death or Night" is the final episode in what cultural geographer David Seitz called "the Kira parental grief trilogy", the other episodes in this informal trilogy being "Second Skin" and "Ties of Blood and Water", which focused on Kira's relationships to paternal figures, including her dead father Taban.
-In this trilogy, and in "Wrongs", Deep Space Nine depicts Kira as having a tremendous "capacity to empathize" by "integrat[ing] love and aggression", in Seitz's words: building on the theory of psychonalayst Melanie Klein, Seitz argues that without forgiving Meru for her collaboration or forgetting her outrage at Cardassian colonial atrocities, Kira nevertheless "learns to live with ambivalence" and recognize that life involves complicated interrelationship.
-Psychologist Sherry Ginn argued that "Wrongs Darker than Death or Night" evokes the first stage of psychonalayst Erik Erikson's stages of psychosocial development, trust and mistrust, as although Kira Nerys's "trust in the reality of her childhood is shaken", witnessing her mother Meru go to great lengths to ensure Kira Nerys's survival justifies "the trust she developed with respect to her parents as a young child".
+In this trilogy, and in "Wrongs", Deep Space Nine depicts Kira as having a tremendous "capacity to empathize" by "integrat[ing] love and aggression", in Seitz's words: building on the theory of psychoanalyst Melanie Klein, Seitz argues that without forgiving Meru for her collaboration or forgetting her outrage at Cardassian colonial atrocities, Kira nevertheless "learns to live with ambivalence" and recognize that life involves complicated interrelationship.
+Psychologist Sherry Ginn argued that "Wrongs Darker than Death or Night" evokes the first stage of psychoanalyst Erik Erikson's stages of psychosocial development, trust and mistrust, as although Kira's "trust in the reality of her childhood is shaken", witnessing her mother go to great lengths to ensure Kira's survival justifies "the trust she developed with respect to her parents as a young child".